An active-set method for sparse approximations. Part I: Separable $\ell_1$ terms: Warm-starting

 \section{Warm-starting}

-Following the developments in \cite{SIAMOpt:Lietal,SIAMOpt:ZhaoSunToh}, we would like to find a starting point $(x_0,y_0,z_0)$ for Algorithm \ref{primal-dual PMM algorithm} that is relatively close to the solution of \eqref{primal problem}--\eqref{dual problem}, since then we can expect to observe early linear convergence of the algorithm.
-To that end, we employ a proximal alternating direction method of multipliers (pADMM; e.g. see \cite{SciComp:DengYin,NIPS:WangBanerjee}) to find an approximate solution of \eqref{primal problem}--\eqref{dual problem}.
-To do so, we reformulate \eqref{primal problem} by introducing an artificial variable $w$, as follows:
+Next, we would like to find a starting point $(x_0,y_0,z_0)$ for Algorithm \ref{primal-dual PMM algorithm} that is relatively close to the solution of \eqref{primal problem}--\eqref{dual problem}, since then we can expect to observe early linear convergence of Algorithm \ref{primal-dual PMM algorithm}, and obtain active-sets that contain only a small number of variables (thus reducing the memory and CPU requirements of the method).
+To that end, we employ a proximal alternating direction method of multipliers (pADMM; e.g. see \cite{SciComp:DengYin}) to find an approximate solution of \eqref{primal problem}--\eqref{dual problem}.
+We reformulate \eqref{primal problem} as follows:

 Given a penalty $\sigma > 0$, we associate the following augmented Lagrangian to \eqref{primal problem ADMM reformulation}